Newstep and Open Foundation Students

 Excellence through Equity Pathway to Medicine

-From 20211 up to 6 places will be set aside for admission into the Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program) for current students in the Open Foundation and Newstep programs at the University of Newcastle.
+From 20211, we are enhancing the admission pathway into the Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program) for students from our Open Foundation or Newstep programs.

 - Demonstrate socioeconomic disadvantage and satisfy at least three of the following equity indicators: